MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/KubernetesBasics/README.md

 ### [Create a Kubernetes cluster](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/)

-Kubernetes cluster has:
+Kubernetes has:
-* a `Master` which coordinates the Kubernetes cluster
+* a `Master` which coordinates the Kubernetes
 * many `Node`s which are VM/physical machines that run applications

 Each `Node` has a `Kubelet`, an agent that talks between the `Master` and the `Node`.